 RWE Image

 "indeland"

 While the region will continue to be dominated by mining for many years, it is already laying the foundations for the post-lignite era through the “indeland” joint project.
-Between now and 2030, a large part of its land area will be completely redeveloped, centring on the planned lake that will be left behind by the Inden mine after 2030, sometimes humorously referred to as the “Inden Ocean” due to its size.
+Between now and 2030, a large part of its land area will be completely redeveloped, centering on the planned lake that will be left behind by the Inden mine after 2030, sometimes humorously referred to as the “Inden Ocean” due to its size.
 A symbol of the regional initiative is the Indemann, a steel and glass observation tower located near Inden-Lucherberg and visible from far away.
 RWE Power is working closely with its partners in the region.
 The aim is to enhance the economic strength of the region, in particular by maintaining and developing jobs, and to utilise innovation potential.

+RWE Image